survivejs/webpack-book/manuscript/loading/04_javascript.md

 There are other possible [*.babelrc* options](https://babeljs.io/docs/usage/options/) beyond the ones covered here.
 Like ESLint, *.babelrc* supports [JSON5](https://www.npmjs.com/package/json5) as its configuration format meaning you can include comments in your source, use single quoted strings, and so on.

-Sometimes you might want to use experimental features.
+Sometimes you may want to use experimental features.
 Although you can find a lot of them within so-called stage presets, I recommend enabling them one by one and even organizing them to a preset of their own unless you are working on a throwaway project.
 If you expect your project to live a long time, it’s better to document the features you are using well.

 ## Babel Presets and Plugins